 In 2013, the employment rate for working-age people without disabilities in Virginia was 79.7%.
-The employment rate for working-
+The employment rate for working-age people with disabilities was 36.8%.

 26% of survey respondents indicated that a lack of job opportunities is one of the most important issues affecting quality of life in their community.
-6% of adults in the Greater D.C. region are unemployed.^{23,24}
+6% of adults in the Greater D.C. region are unemployed.